jcaillon/valet/extras/valet-commands.md

 - `valet self test`

-  Run all the tests found in the valet user directory.
+  Run all the tests found in the valet extensions directory.

 - `valet self test -a`

-  Run all the tests found in the valet user directory and automatically approve the results.
+  Run all the tests found in the valet extensions directory and automatically approve the results.

 - `valet self test -i '(my-thing|my-stuff)'`